 Configure an Okta sign-on policy

-The Okta sign-on policy determines who can access Okta, where they can access Okta from, and how they must prove their identity.
-To create an Okta sign-on policy, you create a policy and then add rules to it.
+Okta sign-on policies determine who can access your org, where they can access it from, and how they must prove their identity.

 Create an Okta sign-on policy